zigbeefordomoticz/z4d-certified-devices/README.md

 ## how to install from PyPi

-sudo python3 -m pip install z4d-certified-devices
+sudo python3 -m pip install z4d-certified-devices --upgrade